yyong120/Rating_Prediction/README.md

 raw data in df_modcloth.csv.

 # (Temporary Dialogue)
-Xudong: I'm a little bit tired, I only finished the data preprocessing part.
-I will try to write more code (the models) on the evening of 11/28.
-Maybe you guys can start with section 1/2/4 of the report.
+Xudong: I've finished the first method of section, 3 please find the code in `latent_factor_model.ipynb`.
+I'm working on the others.
 Also, feel free to implement any models that you like.

 Thank you CXY and GXY.